-- The past event that gives rise to a liability for a social benefit scheme is the fulfilment by the beneficiary of all eligibility criteria for the provision of the next benefit, even if formal validation of the eligibility criteria occurs less frequently. - Where a beneficiary has not previously satisfied the eligibility criteria, or there has been a break in satisfying the eligibility criteria, a liability is recognised at the point that the eligibility criteria are first satisfied. - Where a beneficiary has previously satisfied the eligibility criteria and there has been no break in satisfying the eligibility criteria, a liability for future social benefits is recognised each time the criteria are satisfied.
-This will be the point at which a social benefit is provided. - The beneficiary to be alive is an eligibility criterion, whether explicitly stated or implicit in the scheme provisions.
+- The past event that gives rise to a liability for a social benefit scheme is the satisfaction by each beneficiary of all eligibility criteria to receive a social benefit payment at, or prior to, the reporting date, even if formal validation of the eligibility criteria occurs less frequently.
+The satisfaction of eligibility criteria for each social benefit payment is a separate past event. - Where a beneficiary has not previously satisfied the eligibility criteria for the next payment, or there has been a break in satisfying the eligibility criteria, a liability is recognised at the point that the eligibility criteria for the next payment are first satisfied or when all the eligibility criteria are satisfied again.
+A public sector entity will recognize a liability where beneficiaries satisfy the eligibility criteria at, or prior to, the reporting date.
+Where a beneficiary satisfies the eligibility criteria for a social benefit payment prior to the point at which the next social benefit payment will be made, but after the reporting date, no liability is recognised, as there is no present obligation as at the reporting date. - ➤ Where a beneficiary has previously satisfied the eligibility criteria and there has been no break in satisfying those criteria, a liability for social benefits is recognised each time the criteria are satisfied. - ▶ Being alive could be a separate eligibility criterion but this depends on the characteristics of each individual social benefit scheme.
+For some schemes, separate consideration of being alive is not required as it is indirectly addressed by another eligibility criterion.
+An entity needs to consider how being alive affects the recognition of each particular social benefit scheme, taking all relevant factors into consideration.